pradippatil/cheatsheets/shell_scripting.md

 ---
 ##### What is the difference between $$ and $!?
 $$ gives the process id of the currently executing process whereas $! shows the process id of the process that recently went into background.

+---
+##### What are zombie processes?
+These are the processes which have died but whose exit status is still not picked by the parent process.
+These processes even if not functional still have its process id entry in the process

+---
+##### I have 2 files and I want to print the records which are common to both.
+We can use “comm” command as follows: comm -12 file1 file2 ...
+12 will suppress the content which are unique to 1st and 2nd file respectively.

+---
+#####  How will I insert a line “ABCDEF” at every 100th line of a file?
+sed ‘100i\ABCDEF’ file1

+---
+#####

+---
+#####

+---
+#####